Followers

 Fort Ann

-Nestled in the rugged woodland east of the southern tip of Lake George, Fort Ann sits at the edge of the rugged land, and the beginning of the pass into lowland approaches to Fort Edward and the Upper Hudson Valley.
+Nestled in the rugged woodland east of Lake George's southern tip, Fort Ann lies at the edge of the rough terrain and marks the beginning of the lowland approaches to Fort Edward and the Upper Hudson Valley.

 Fort Ann protected the approach to the Hudson